suryanaa/DigiAssist/README.txt

 Description of the project:

 DigiAssist is designed to digitally assist people who require frequent medication.
-This application can help users monitor their medicaal regimen as well as their vital statistics.
+This application can help users monitor their medical regimen as well as their vital statistics.
 This can help physicians understand the patients health status better and enable them to take steps to control diseases as well as prevent costly exacerbations.

 Moreover, by aggregating this voluntarily-shared data about symptoms, it is possible to improve